vzhang90/Credit_Risk_Analysis/README.md

 - Check the balance of the target variables

 ### Resampling Models to Predict Credit Risk
-Through the `imbalanced-learn` and `scikit-learn` libraries, three *Resampling Models* will each view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+Through the `imbalanced-learn` and `scikit-learn` libraries, three *Resampling Models* will be employed:
 1) *Naive Random Oversampling* using `RandomOverSampler` algorithm
 2) *Oversampling* using `SMOTE` algorithm
 3) *Undersamplying* using `ClusterCentroids` algorithm